GuidionDev/semantic-release-native/README.md

 For ios it takes the '/ios/' folder and attempts to update all subdirectories with plist files to the new version.
 If your plist files are not below a '/ios/' folder you can pass an alternative folder to iosPath in the semantic release configuration.

+To utilise the library for only one mobile framework use the propert 'iosOrAndroid' with either, 'ios', 'android' or 'both'.
+Default action is both.